quiversong/devrae/README.md

 Devrae: Avrae Development Utilities
 ===================================

-This utility supports in:
+This utility supports:
 - Creating the development environment
 - Support *very simplified* functions with macros
-- Deploy of aliases to Avrae Workshop
+- Deploy of aliases and gvars to Avrae Workshop

 Prerequisite
 -----------